 Beginning in April, join Hoyt Arboretum tour guides on an informative 90-minute journey through our tree and plant collections.
 Each tour guide brings a unique perspective to the tour, so every week is a new experience and some tours have special themes!

-We ask for a $3/person contribution.
-All proceeds from the tours go to support collections activities and tree maintenance.
+We ask for a $3/person donation.
+Proceeds from the tours help support programs and plant maintenance.
 Tours are free for Hoyt Arboretum Friends' members.

 Please call 503-865-8733 for additional information.

 Do you have a group that is interested in a private tour with one of our experienced guides?
-We are excited to offer guided tours to your group for a small fee.
-Fees support the arboretum by helping us continue our scientific conservation, research and maintenance of this 187-acre museum of living trees.
+We are excited to offer guided tours to your group for a small fee of $3/person attending.
+Fees support the arboretum by helping us continue our scientific conservation, research and maintenance of this 189-acre museum of living trees.
 Hoyt Arboretum Friends reserves the right to waive the fee on a case-by-case basis.

 To schedule your tour or for questions, please fill out the form below and we'll be in touch soon.

 With our temperate Pacific Northwest climate, Hoyt Arboretum is one of the few places on Earth where such a wide variety of trees and plants can grow.